Darkone83/ModXo-Basic/Addons/LCD 3.3V/readme.md

 A simple breakout board for the ModXo-Basic's disp connector.
 This board breaks out all signals plus 5V 3.3V and GND.

-!This board will only work if your DISP Voltage is set to 5V!
+This board will only work if your DISP Voltage is set to 5V!

 # Where can I get one?